Fertilisers, both inorganic and organic, have a part to play in successful sustainable food production

 - Our Challenging plants series includes many resources and practical investigations on plant science, soil science and fertilisers.

-- Use our lesson plan on ‘Healthy’ fats and obesity for your 16–18 learners, which includes an experiment comparing saturated and unsaturated fats.
+- Use our lesson plan on ‘Healthy’ fats and obesity with your 16–18 learners, which includes an experiment comparing saturated and unsaturated fats.

-- Link to careers with this job profile of a research and development team leader, helping to fight food waste.
+- Link to careers with this job profile of a research and development team leader reducing food waste through better packaging and this video profile of a head of research and sustainability, who makes a sustainable fabric from pineapple leaves!

 - Handout | PDF, Size 0.38 mb